TemplarPirate/TemplarPirate/README.md

 ---

 ### Support My Projects
-If you enjoy my work or find my resources helpful, feel free to [**Buy Me a Coffee**](buymeacoffee.com/Scofflaw)! ☕ Your support helps fuel my next DIY project or the latest upgrade to my micro-RV.
+If you enjoy my work or find my resources helpful, feel free to [##buy me a coffee##](https://buymeacoffee.com/scofflaw)! ☕ Your support helps fuel my next DIY project or the latest upgrade to my micro-RV.

 ---